 Significance of Epiphany in the Church

 As with most aspects of the Christian liturgical calendar, Epiphany has theological significance as a teaching tool in the church.
-The Wise Men or Magi who brought gifts to the child Jesus were the first Gentiles to acknowledge Jesus as “King” and so were the first to “show” or “reveal” Jesus to a wider world as the incarnate Christ.
-This act of worship by the Magi, which corresponded to Simeon’s blessing that this child Jesus would be “a light for revelation to the Gentiles” (Luke 2:32), was one of the first indications that Jesus came for all people, of all nations, of all races, and that the work of God in the world would not be limited to only a few.
+The Wise Men or Magi who brought gifts to the child Jesus were the first to acknowledge the child and so were the first to “show” or “reveal” him to a wider world as the incarnate Christ.
+This act of the Magi, which corresponded to Simeon’s blessing that this child Jesus would be “a light for revelation to the Gentiles” (Luke 2:32).